hpyproject/hpyproject.org/posts/2021/03/hello-hpy.md

 ```

 This is pretty similar to the old code.
 The biggest change is that instead of
-declaring an rray of `PyMethodDef`, we create an array of `HPyDef` as
+declaring an array of `PyMethodDef`, we create an array of `HPyDef` as
 discussed above.

 Finally, we need to modify `setup.py`: compiling an HPy extension is as easy